openownership/bods-dev-handbook/translations.md

 The `.tx/config` file is used to map files in a local repo/directory to resources in Transifex.
 This file is stored in the .tx folder in the repo’s root directory.

 Although it is possible to pre-configure your `.tx/config` file in advance there are number of ways in which the configuration can change, right up until the moment that you extract and push your projects’ strings up to Transifex.
-In particular:
+In particular, the `.tx/config` file maps:

-  * the project that you are pushing/pulling strings extracted from files to/from is specified in this file
+  * the Transifex project that you are pushing strings to and then pulling the translated strings from
-  * our tooling automates the process of specifying the files that strings are extracted from (see [data-standard](https://github.com/openownership/data-standard)).
-This can be dependant upon the branch of the repo that you have checked out
+  * the files in the repositories that strings are extracted from (see [data-standard](https://github.com/openownership/data-standard)).
+This can be dependant upon the branch of the repo that you have checked out.

 For that reason, we often recreate the .tx/config file as part of the workflow.